joao-pedro-rocha/facebook-bot/README.md

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via submitting an issue in this repository [https://github.com.piratedv/gbook-py](https://github.com.piratedv/gbook-py) or sending an email to [thepiratedev@gmail.com](mailto:thepiratedev@gmail.com).

+* Fork a copy of this repository
+* Send an issue with a label enhancement you'd like to add
+* Or head over to [https://github.com/piratedv/gbook-py/labels/enhancement](https://github.com/piratedv/gbook-py/labels/enhancement) and see what's available

 ## License
 This project is licensed under the MIT License